 The success of the community which arose on the site would have been beyond the wildest imaginings of the first Venetians.
 By the end of the Middle Ages Venice had become the leading maritime power in the Mediterranean and possibly the wealthiest city in Europe.
-The shallow waters of the lagoon had indeed kept her safe from malign incursions and she kept her independence until the end of the eighteenth century.
+The shallow waters of the lagoon had indeed kept her safe from malign incursions and she kept her independence until the end of the 18th century.
 ‘Once did she hold the gorgeous East in fee, and was the safeguard of the West, Venice, eldest child of liberty.’

 Trade with the East was the source of that wealth and power, and the eastern connection has left its indelible stamp upon Venetian art and architecture.
 Western styles are here tempered by a richness of effect and delicacy of pattern which is redolent of oriental opulence.
 It is above all by its colour that Venetian painting is distinguished.
 And whether sonorous or poetic, from Bellini through Titian to Tiepolo, there remain echoes of the transcendental splendour of the Byzantine mosaics of St Mark’s.